base-org/contract-deployments/mainnet/2024-11-18-increase-max-gas-limit/README.md

 2. Concatenate all signatures and export it as the `SIGNATURES` environment variable, i.e. `export SIGNATURES="0x[SIGNATURE1][SIGNATURE2]..."`.
-3. Run `make approve-cb` with Coinbase signer signatures.
+3. Run `SIGNATURES=xxx make approve-cb` with Coinbase signer signatures.
-4. Run `make approve-op` with Optimism signer signatures.
+4. Run `SIGNATURES=xxx make approve-op` with Optimism signer signatures.
 5. Run `make run-upgrade` to execute the transaction onchain.